arthrexhb/Pickles.NetCore/README.md

 It should be considered quite experimental at present.
 Please see https://github.com/picklesdoc/pickles/issues/235 for further discussion.

 I have built custom .NET Core versions of some dependent projects.
-In order to pull these packages down, please add https://www.myget.org/F/doubleloop/api/v3/index.json to your package sources.
+These are published at  https://www.myget.org/F/doubleloop/api/v3/index.json.
+That myget source is included via the local NuGet.config in this repository.